Weak quasi-Hopf algebras, C*-tensor categories and conformal field theory, and the Kazhdan-Lusztig-Finkelberg theorem: Weak Hopf algebras

 \begin{rem} The first examples of weak quasi-Hopf algebras appeared in the physics literature, in the work by Mack and Schomerus \cite{MS}, who were motivated by the need of constructing a quantum analogue of a global gauge group for certain models of algebraic quantum field theories in low dimensions.
 They started with a nonsemisimple category of representations of $U_q({\mathfrak sl}_2)$ at roots of unity and indicated how to construct a such an algebra \cite{MS1, MS}.
-In a previous work \cite{CP}, Mack-Schomerus construction was studied in detail in the more general case of $U_q({\mathfrak sl}_N)$, and it was shown that these are indeed w-Hopf algebras in the sense of this section.\end{rem}
+In a previous work \cite{CP}, Mack-Schomerus construction was studied in detail in the more general case of $U_q({\mathfrak sl}_N)$, and it was shown that these are indeed weak Hopf algebras in the sense of this section.\end{rem}

-We next state, without proof, a few simple properties of w-Hopf algebras (and in fact already of weak quasi-Hopf algebras) useful to construct new examples from given ones.
+We next state, without proof, a few simple properties of weak Hopf algebras (and in fact already of weak quasi-Hopf algebras) useful to construct new examples from given ones.

-\begin{prop} Let $A$ be a w-Hopf algebra. \begin{itemize} \item[(a)] (tensor products) If $B$ is another w-Hopf algebra then the natural weak quasi-Hopf structure on the tensor product algebra $A\otimes B$ is a w-Hopf algebra structure. \item[(b)] (subalgebras) let $C$ be a unital subalgebra of $A$ which is invariant under coproduct and antipode.
-Then $C$ is a w-Hopf algebra with the restricted structure and there is a natural inclusion of rigid tensor categories ${\rm Rep}(A)\to{\rm Rep}(B)$. \item[(c)] (quotients) If $D$ is a $w$-Hopf algebra related to $A$ via an algebra epimorphism $A\to D$ compatible with coproduct and antipode then there is an inclusion ${\rm Rep}(C)\to{\rm Rep}(A)$ as a full rigid tensor subcategory. \end{itemize}
+\begin{prop} Let $A$ be a weak Hopf algebra. \begin{itemize} \item[(a)] (tensor products) If $B$ is another weak Hopf algebra then the natural weak quasi-Hopf structure on the tensor product algebra $A\otimes B$ is a weak Hopf algebra structure. \item[(b)] (subalgebras) let $C$ be a unital subalgebra of $A$ which is invariant under coproduct and antipode.
+Then $C$ is a weak Hopf algebra with the restricted structure and there is a natural inclusion of rigid tensor categories ${\rm Rep}(A)\to{\rm Rep}(B)$. \item[(c)] (quotients) If $D$ is a weak Hopf algebra related to $A$ via an algebra epimorphism $A\to D$ compatible with coproduct and antipode then there is an inclusion ${\rm Rep}(C)\to{\rm Rep}(A)$ as a full rigid tensor subcategory. \end{itemize}

 \end{prop}